NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **2.** **MAY** receive more than one keyword (use Add another item button).

 ## Requires
-A link to an existing software node in BIII.eu to show either in which platform it can be run or the dependencies of the tool.
-For example tool ``3D intensity profile`` requires ``ImageJ`` to be run, whereas
+A link to an existing software node in BIII.eu to show in which platform it can be run or the dependencies of the tool.
+For example tool ``3D intensity profile`` requires ``ImageJ`` to be run.
+On the other hand, ``DeconvolutionLab2 `` ImageJ plugin, not only requires ImageJ but also other libraries, such as (under construction).

 ## Execution platform
 A discrete attribue that defines in which main execution platforms the tool can be used.
 There are only 4 values for this attribute: ``Linux``, ``Mac``, ``Windows``, ``Unsure``.

 ## Implementation type
 A discrete attribute that defines the type of implementation of the tool.
 A more detailed description on the discussion of implementation types is in ["Workflows and Components of Bioimage Analysis: The NEUBIAS Concept"](https://www.authorea.com/users/90123/articles/211121-workflows-and-components-of-bioimage-analysis-the-neubias-concept) ![](https://zenodo.org/badge/DOI/10.5281/zenodo.1042570.svg).
 The 4 values for this attribute are ``Collection``, ``Component``, ``Workflow`` and ``I do not know``

+**1.** ``Component`` is an implementation of an image or data analysis/processing algorithm that may be used as a part of an image analysis workflow.
+A component alone does not solve a Bioimage Analysis problem.

+**2.**  `` Workflow`` is a set of components assembled in some specific order to process bioimages and estimate some numerical parameters relevant to the biological system under study.
+Workflows take image data as input and output either processed images or other type of data (usually numeric values).
+Workflows can be a combination of components from the same or different software.

+**3.** ``Collection`` is a software comprising a group of ``Components`` or ``Workflows``.
+Collectios are often image analysis platforms or libraries, e.g. scikit-image library and ImageJ platform.

+**4.** ``I do not know`` is a tool whos type is unknown.
+Ideally, the user adding the entry **SHOULD** identify the tool type prior to adding it to BIII.eu.

 ## License
 Software or data usage license, e.g. "GPL-3.0"